k98kurz/musig/readme.md

 The final thing to note is that to make the objects serializable with the json library, the classes inherit from the builtin dict class.
-To prevent misuse, the `__setitem__` method has been rewritten to allow only those keys that map to a defined property are allowed to be set with a value.
-For maximum json compatibility, values are serialized to base64 where possible.
+To prevent misuse, the `__setitem__` method has been rewritten to allow only those keys that map to a defined property to be set with a value.
+For maximum json compatibility, values (and names of dict values) are serialized to base64 where possible/appropriate.

 If you want to implement the abstract classes to build your own implementation using the helper functions, or if you need some special functionality that the